 Of course, for the working class, especially the sans-culottes and the village peasants (who were still bound by old feudal customs and traditions) there, initially, wasn't a great deal of change between Royal and Republican France.
 The revolution as some Marxists keep pointing out is the moment where the Middle Class, or the bourgeosie, first became the ruling class of Europe bringing us such joys as capitalism, war-profiteering, stock-jobbing, conspicuous consumption, Total War and general hypocrisy.
 For general leftists, the Revolution was the first time a bunch of ordinary people without a voice found, if not representation at least acknowledgement and a role to play in public life where before they had none.
 Even reactionary governments after the Revolution tried to make reforms to prevent revolution (and save their heads).
 The notion of "governments fearing the people" became a permanent reality right to the present day.

-Slave Liberation: The Revolution became a global conflict partly because of France's relations to its slave-run colonies and its efforts to institute abolition:
+Slave Liberation: The Revolution became a global conflict partly because of France's relations to its slave-run colonies:

 Many French bourgeois (including Josephine's family) were prominent sugar barons and noblemen with investments in the slave trade.
 Major revolutionaries, Mirabeau, Robespierre, Brissot were consistent abolitionists but failed to make headway thanks to the powerful Club Massiac which was a slave-owner's lobby.
 Robespierre famously condemned the proposal to institute a defense for slavery in the French constitution, put forth by Barnave, declaring "Périssent les colonies plutôt qu'un principe!"note Perish the colonies, rather than our principles.
-The crisis in France, between the fall of the King and the war, put the issue on the bench, though the 1793 Jacobin constitution abolished slavery, but was suspended because of the Reign of Terror.
 After France abolished slavery, the Committee of Public Safety's police force arrested several prominent members of Club Massiac, all of whom were freed after Robespierre's fall and went back to lobbying for a return to slavery.

-At the same time, the Committee tasked Victor Hugues, with the mission of carrying the emancipation decree to the colonies.
+The Committee of Public Safety tasked Victor Hugues, with the mission of carrying the emancipation decree to the colonies.
 Hugues arrived in Guadalope, occupied by the English who signed the Whitehall Accord with white colonists on the island.
 Hugues arrived there with a small force, breaking an English blockade, set about freeing slaves and winning them to the Republican side, started an integrated mixed-race non-segregated army and successfully threw the English off the island.
 Hugues ruled Guadalope for four years, during which he guillotined counter-revolutionaries, passed reforms, sent newly freed slaves and privateers to other ex-slave islands (some of which played a part in the XYZ Affair).
-Hugues was later called back to France and forced by Napoleon to bring slavery back, to which he only managed to get the concession of slavery being kept away from colonies he had already freed.
+Hugues was later called back to France and forced by Napoleon to bring slavery back.

 Stay in the Kitchen: While overall Fair for Its Day as far as women's rights goes, the Revolution's famous Declaration of Rights of Man did not mention women, as Olympe de Gouges, a feminist pointed out.
 Despite this, several women, working class and aristocratic were prominent in the event.
 The Women's March to Versailles being the most famous, as well as Revolutionary Republican Women led by actresses Claire Lacombe.
 However, the Jacobins unexpectedly shut down all women's organizations during the Reign Of Teror particularly due to their closeness to Hebertists.
 They did this, partly to appease the sans-cullotes who were complaining about women in the streets and not in the homes.
 While it campaigned for universal male suffrage, women's voting rights were not advanced in France during this period and it would take till 1944 for women to get the vote in Francenote The National Assembly approved it several times between 1918 and 1939, but the Senate would always refuse it, and at the time, it was impossible to bypass its approval.